What Are Mentorship Programs? Definition, Types & Use Cases

 2. Administrators invite participants to join the program

 3. Mentors and mentees complete profiles to help administrators determine the best mentor-mentee matches.
-With software, this is done automatically through surveys and matching algorithms that remove both implicit and explicit biases that are hard to avoid with manual matching
+With mentoring software, this is done automatically through surveys and matching algorithms that remove both implicit and explicit biases that are hard to avoid with manual matching

 5. The mentoring relationship progresses over the course of the program cycle.
 Mentors and mentees track progress toward goals, and mentoring program administrators gather data on relationships